catdadcode/pdk-data-importer/README.md

 Obviously this is a technical assessment that will not be revisited but I want to note a few things that I would have liked to do if I had more time.

 ### Unit Testing
 I had planned to write unit tests that would ensure all the validation logic is robust and that the worker threads are functioning as expected.
-I was planning to use [Vitest](https://vitest.dev/) for this as it's my second favorite testing framework (the first being the one backed into bun 😉) thanks to its speed and simple yet familiar API surface.
+I was planning to use [Vitest](https://vitest.dev/) for this as it's my second favorite testing framework (the first being the one baked into bun 😉) thanks to its speed and simple yet familiar API surface.

 ### Error Handling
 The error handling chain is pretty solid but there are a few places that could be spruced up.
 There are some asynchronous functions that get passed as callbacks and the invoking party isn't likely checking for a rejected promise, but also the logic being done in those places isn't likely to break and the most important bits do have proper try/catch wrappers.
 I just wanted to highlight that I am aware of caveats like this and another optimization pass or two would have been good for this project if it were a real thing.